 5) These salary figures do not include any special qualification salary available to eligible clerks of circuit court, property appraisers, sheriffs, supervisors of elections, and tax collectors who have completed the required certification program specified in the relevant sections of Chapter 145, F.S.
-Additionally, the salary figures for elected school superintendents do not include any special qualification salary and performance salary incentive available to eligible elected school superintendents who have completed the required certification programs specified in Section 1001.47, F.S.
+Additionally, the salary figures for elected school superintendents do not include any special qualification salary incentive available to eligible elected school superintendents who have completed the required certification program specified in the relevant sections of Chapter 145, F.S.
+Additionally, the salary figures for elected school superintendents who have completed the required certification programs specified in Section 1001.47, F.S.